jrog612/aws-name-server/README.md

 If you use supervisor you can use the provided supervisor script.
 You'll need to change the script to reflect your hostname:

-1. Open supervisor/aws-name-server.conf and change --domain=internal to --domain <your-domain>
+1. Open `supervisor/aws-name-server.conf` and change domain option value
 2. `sudo apt install -y supervisor`
 3. `sudo cp supervisor/aws-name-server.conf /etc/supervisor/conf.d`
 4. `sudo supervisorctl update`